Johboh/EspNowNetwork/README.md

 Newer version most probably work too, but they have not been verified.

 ### Dependencies
-- *For Host Driver, an MQTT implementation is required.* There is a copy of [IMQTTRemote](https://github.com/Johboh/MQTTRemote/blob/main/includes/IMQTTRemote.h) in this library from [Johboh/MQTTRemote](https://github.com/Johboh/MQTTRemote).
-You can either add a dependency on [MQTTRemote](https://github.com/Johboh/MQTTRemote) to get a fully working MQTT client (the examples are using this dependency), or you can implement/adapt/forward to your own MQTT implementation.
-This library only depend on the [IMQTTRemote](https://github.com/Johboh/MQTTRemote/blob/main/includes/IMQTTRemote.h) interface.
 - Needs C++17 for `std::optional`.
   - For platformIO in `platformio.ini`:
     ```C++